DrewSears11/bikesharing/README.md

 https://public.tableau.com/app/profile/drew.sears/viz/NYCBikeAnalysis_16650816194200/Story-NYCBikeAnalysis?publish=yes

-#1.
-Overview of the statistical analysis
+1. Overview of the statistical analysis

--The purpose of this analsyis was to help our friend use data from New York's city bike sharing and see if we can draw some conclusions that would give us the best chance for success to launch the same business model in Des Moines, Iowa.
+- The purpose of this analsyis was to help our friend use data from New York's city bike sharing and see if we can draw some conclusions that would give us the best chance for success to launch the same business model in Des Moines, Iowa.

-#2.
-Results
+2. Results

 - As you can see from the Table story (link up) the first graph shows the length of time each bike was checked out per ride.
 You can see the most common time a bike was checked out was between 3 and 7 minutes.